Samuel-Ricardo/tweets-monitor/README.md

 <h2>  | :artificial_satellite: About:  </h2>

 <p>
-    This API simulate that receive tweets of a database and monitor this tweets using advanced technologies like queues, cache, scheduler, docker and more.
+    This API simulate that receive tweets of a database and monitor this tweets using advanced technologies like queues, redis, scheduler, docker and more.
 </p>

 <br>